The name "rack switched PDU" implies three different things, and we'll discuss each term here to help you understand how they all fit together.

-You'll generally have too many devices at a site to plug them all directly into your power supply.
-You need PDUs to distribute your site's power to each device.
+At most sites, you'll generally have too many devices to plug them all directly into your power supply, let alone individual outlets.
+PDUs are used to distribute your site's power to each device.
 This is possible because a PDU turns one (or a few) power inputs into many (usually about eight per device) power outputs.

 PDUs are available in both AC and DC models to match the power in use at different kinds of sites.

-A rack PDU is different from other kinds of PDUs that are designed to be wall-mounted or attached to the side of an equipment rack.
+A rack-mounted PDU differs from wall-mounted PDUs or ones attached to the side of an equipment rack.
 These other PDUs conserve valuable physical rack space in cramped equipment racks, but they do increase the distance between the power outputs of the PDU and the power inputs of the devices that will receive electricity.

 Switching opens up a whole new world of remote management possibilities for your servers and other devices.
 Now, with a few clicks or keystrokes, you can remotely reboot servers, activate backup systems, power devices down ahead of a flood or other natural disaster, and perform other valuable power control functions.